3ti3nn3/gkp/README.md

 python files
 ------------
-optimization.py: class for doing the optimization scheme evaluation.py: functions for reconstruction and plotting results based on circuit gates and its parameters
+optimization.py: class for doing the optimization scheme \n evaluation.py: functions for reconstruction and plotting results based on circuit gates and its parameters

 notebooks